Customization & Developer Toolchain Integration

 Git Hook Orchestration

 Replace local git hooks with containerized pre-commit execution to enforce commit standards before code reaches the remote repository.
-Use postCreateCommand to symlink hooks into .git/hooks or leverage the pre-commit framework with exact Python/pip versions.
+Use postCreateCommand to install hooks via the pre-commit framework with exact Python/pip versions.
 See Pre-commit Hook Configuration for Containerized Workflows for deterministic hook installation and cache bypass strategies.

 IDE Extension & Cache Management

 Isolate extension binaries from the workspace volume to prevent container rebuild latency.
-Use the devcontainer.json extensions array with exact version pins.
-Configure remoteExtensionHost to cache downloaded VSIX files in a dedicated Docker volume.
+Use the customizations.vscode.extensions array with explicit version pins.
+Mount the ~/.vscode-server/extensions directory to a named Docker volume so downloaded VSIX files survive container rebuilds.
 Implementation details for cache eviction and version drift mitigation are documented in Managing VS Code Extension Caches.

 {